Getting Started

 Step 3: Verify an ID Document

-With this request, the client application submits an ID document to the web service for processing.
+With these requests, the client application submits an ID document to ID&V for processing.
 The supported ID document types are:

 • Passport